Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 ### Double free

 In the allocated memory chunks, the second set of 8 bytes include the pointer `key` to `TCACHE_perthread_struct`.
 Once a chunk is allocated, the `key` pointer no longer points to `TCACHE_perthread_struct` and is set to `NULL`.
-This state of the `key` is what helps Tcache distinguish free chunks from allocated ones.
+This state of the `key` is what helps TCACHE distinguish free chunks from allocated ones.

 ```
 a = malloc(16)